tiagomfmadeira/rws2019_tmadeira/README.md

 # rws2019_tmadeira
 ROS WORKSHOP 2019\
 Contains work developed in the scope of a crash course of ROS at LARDEMUA, University of Aveiro.\
-For more information, visit professor Miguel Oliveira's [repo]. (https://github.com/miguelriemoliveira/rws2019_moliveira)
+For more information, visit professor Miguel Oliveira's [repo](https://github.com/miguelriemoliveira/rws2019_moliveira).

 ---